 The harsh conditions of the snow leopard’s natural habitat makes the animal hard to study, so researchers and wildlife experts and photographers plant recording devices near snow leopard ranges in hopes of getting some footage of them.
 Recently, one photographer got extremely lucky.

-In February of this year, Matse Rangja found thirty seconds of video of a snow leopard on one of the cameras he’d hidden in China’s Burhan Budai Mountains.
+In February of this year, Matse Rangja found 30 seconds of video of a snow leopard on one of the cameras he’d hidden in China’s Burhan Budai Mountains.
 This is only the second time in eight years that he’s been able to capture the cat on film.

-According to the World Wildlife Fund, about six thousand snow leopards remain.
+According to the World Wildlife Fund, about 4,000 snow leopards remain.
 They are currently in dramatic decline because of killings by herders, who see the cats as threats to their domestic animals; poaching, driven by illegal trades in pelts and in body parts used for traditional medicines; vanishing habitats; and declining mammal prey.